Cotubanamá National Park: Cave system

-The Cotubanamá National Park also contains historically important protected archaeological sites including a system of more than 20 ceremonial plazas, over 8 indigenous cemeteries, and hundreds of caves and sinkholes to date.
+Cotubanamá National Park also contains historically important protected archaeological sites, including a system of more than 20 ceremonial plazas, over eight indigenous cemeteries, and hundreds of caves and sinkholes to date.

-These caves were known to be sacred to the Taino population, used as places of ceremonies and rituals, most notably in the much-explored caverns of: Jose Maria, Ramoncito, and Berna, where Tainos created Thousands of Pictographs, Paintings, Petroglyphs, and Carvings.
+These caves were known to be sacred to the Taino population, used as places of ceremonies and rituals, most notably in the much-explored caverns of Jose Maria, Ramoncito, and Berna, where Tainos created thousands of pictographs, paintings, petroglyphs, and carvings.

-Apart from rituals and ceremonies, Tainos used underwater caverns as a source of fresh drinking water, that also served for, cooking, and day-to-day necessities, as in the case of the Padre Nuestro (Our Father) Complex which houses the Cueva de Chicho, Cueva El Toro, and Cueva Brujo Caverns with fresh-water pools.
+Apart from rituals and ceremonies, Tainos used underwater caverns as a source of fresh drinking water, which also served for cooking and day-to-day necessities, as in the case of the Padre Nuestro (Our Father) Complex, which houses the Cueva de Chicho, Cueva El Toro, and Cueva Brujo Caverns with freshwater pools.